mrbeepbeep/hustle-castle-titan-dig/README.md

 * You cannot use your PC to do other tasks while the script is running, simply because the mouse cursor will be active while the script runs.

+* You will likely get a Windows Smartscreen alert the first time you run the tool.
+This happens because the file is not a widely downloaded app on the internet and therefore does not meet the reputation standards by microsoft.
+The file is completely safe and won't be flagged as harmful by any antivirus programs.
+You can read more about smartscreen here https://www.advancedinstaller.com/prevent-smartscreen-from-appearing.html

 ISSUES: